SFStefenon/InsulatorsDataSet/README.md

 In total, there are 640 photographs of contaminated insulators.
 For comparison purposes, 48 photographs of clean insulators are also presented.

-The analysis was performed by Marcelo Picolotto Corso at the high voltage laboratory, Regional University of Blumenau (FURB), Blumenau, Brazil.
+The analysis was performed by Marcelo Picolotto Corso at the High Voltage Laboratory, Electrical Engineering Department, Regional University of Blumenau (FURB), Blumenau, Brazil.

 ---